Mark-MDO47/RubberBandGun/README.md

 * [LED Patterns](#led-patterns "LED Patterns")
 * [Extras](#extras "Extras")

-## Images
+## Images and Videos
+Here is a NEW (2020-09-25) video of the software running on a prototype: https://youtu.be/njpYX-5Zv9Y

 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/3D_model/image_orange.png "Jim has been busy on the hardware side of the Science Fiction Rubber Band Gun without LED rings")
 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/3D_model/IMG_2294_480_640.png "Jim has all the LED rings working")
 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsInfo/RBG_googly_eyes_20200919_210308.png "Mark is debugging the brains and the RBG has sprouted googly-eyes and a mouth!")

 ## Introduction
 Jim and I are working on a Science-Fiction Rubber Band Gun!

-Here is a NEW (2020-09-25) video of the software running on a prototype: https://youtu.be/njpYX-5Zv9Y

 It has three rings of WS2812b 5050 RGB LED Ring proceeding up the barrel, each one larger than the previous in a "blunderbuss" shape.
 Note: this shape when applied to a handgun was known as a dragon, from which the term dragoon; see https://en.m.wikipedia.org/wiki/Blunderbuss